Book a call

 • Specified diseases.

-• Dangerous Occurrences.
+• Dangerous occurrences.

 Where an accident, occupational disease or a dangerous occurrence has occurred that requires reporting under RIDDOR, then a report should be made online, using the appropriate forms via the HSE’s website.